 If you need to stop wage garnishments you will benefit from the automatic stay which will take effect the moment that your bankruptcy is filed.
 The automatic stay stops creditors from calling or sending demand letters to you; stops any pending lawsuits against you; prevents enforcement of pre-existing judgments and cuts off garnishments of bank accounts and paychecks.
 Additionally, it will serve to stay evictions and attempts at having your property repossessed.

 Filing Bankruptcy Immediately Starts the Automatic Stay

-Immediately after filing a petition for Chapter 7 or Chapter 13 relief, you will benefit by the protections provided by the automatic Stay.
+Immediately after filing a petition for Chapter 7 or Chapter 13 relief, you will benefit from the protections provided by the automatic stay.
 These benefits are powerful and substantial.
 They are intended to protect you and your property.

 The Automatic Stay:

 1. Protects your property by prohibiting:

-- acts to obtain possession or control of your property which is considered to be property of the bankruptcy estate
+- acts to obtain possession or control of your property which is considered to be the property of the bankruptcy estate

 - the enforcement of judgments against you or your property

-- acts to enforce any lien which may exist against property of the bankruptcy estate
+- acts to enforce any lien which may exist against the property of the bankruptcy estate

 - any other acts to collect, assess or recover a pre-petition claim against you